ElektrazCode/free-genai-bootcamp-2025/lang-portal/Documentation/Frontend_Technical_Specs.md

 - React router as the router library
 - Tailwind CSS as the css framework
 - Vite.js as the local development server
-- Typescript for the programming language
+- TypeScript for the programming language
-- ShadCN for components
+- ShadCN for UI components
 - There will be no authentication/authorization
 - The app will serve a single user